 As a result, customers were soon opting for less-expensive products they simply discarded when they showed a bit of wear.
 That’s not to say people aren’t having shoes repaired today.
 It’s just that the decision is weighed differently than it used to be.

 “If someone’s attached to them, they’ll repair them,” Dave said.

 Nonetheless, there aren’t 70 repair shops in Rockford anymore.
 In fact, businesses like Palace aren’t common anywhere in the county.

 “There are fewer and fewer shops like this every year,” Dave said.
 “There can’t be a whole lot left.
 Shoes have cheapened up a lot.
 A lot of them aren’t American-made anymore.
 So, you might only pay $40 for a pair.
 But they can still be good quality.”

 And because most footwear—namely dress shoes and work boots—are timeless, there’s still plenty of business for Palace, the city’s only full-scale shop.
 And to change with the times, the brothers have continued their commitment to quality and service while adding top brands to their sales lines.

 Palace is a leading Thorogood and Tauer & Johnson retailer.
 Thorogood boots are made in Merrill, Wisconsin while Tauer & Johnson is headquartered in Des Plaines; its factory is in Mexico.

 “We do a lot of that business and fix a lot of them,” Tom said.
 “It’s been like that for about the last seven years, and it’s all word-of-mouth.”

 It’s impossible to know what the next 92 years might look like for Palace Shoes.
-But one thing the Giamalvas are sure of is that while their marketing plan may have to be tweaked here and there, their philosophy won’t change.
+But one thing the Giamalvas are sure of is that while they may have to tweak their marketing plan here and there, their philosophy won’t change.

 “It’s about keeping nice, handcrafted shoes lasting longer,” Tom said.